Young Men, OLd Mountains (senior)

 The Outdoor Education Foundation

-Young Men, OId Mountains is a 7-day bushwalking journey for boys in the beautiful and rugged Victorian High Country.
+Young Men, OId Mountains is a 7-day bushwalking journey for boys.
 During the journey, the boys will practice traditional bushcraft, cook over a fire and sleep in tents.
 The program helps the boys explore positive risk taking and develop skills such as leadership and resilience that will be needed as they step into adulthood.